mindofai/mindofai.github.io/_posts/2016-12-16-what-every-Xamarin.Froms-developer-needs-to-know-about-UWP.md

 On to NControl then - it contains all the necessary Windows-specific stuff, like a Windows.UI.Xaml.Controls.Canvas, and helpers to convert the NGraphics.Brush to a Windows.UI.Xaml.Media.Brush, but most importantly, a Custom Renderer that renders an NControlView as a Windows.UI.Xaml.Controls.Grid that can be displayed on UWP.
 Hooking the NControl source to my repro project seemed to be the best approach.

 As you may have guessed, debugging a .NET Native compiled app is a little different.
-Check out [this post on MSDN](https://blogs.msdn.microsoft.com/visualstudioalm/2015/07/29/debugging-net-native-windows-universal-apps/) for directions, namely, you will want to debug a non-optimized .NET Native build, and this will show you how to do that.
+Check out my previous [post on this](https://tomsoderling.github.io/Debugging-NET-Native) for directions, namely, you will want to debug a non-optimized .NET Native build, and this will show you how to do that.

 This confirmed the true issue; the constructor of my NControlViewRenderer was never getting hit, thus all the great code I had added for UWP wasn't even getting touched :/
 I've seen this happen before when I forgot to add the assembly attribute above my renderer class.